The Mevo Plus/1st Generation and the Mevo Start have different Audio Processing Options. You can click your model below for settings specific to you.

 If you enable Speech mode, you will see an additional option for Noise Cancelation.
 Enabling this will help in environments when background noise (e.g street traffic, HVAC) can make it harder to hear the person speaking.

 - Echo Suppression is a handy feature for customers using the headphone jack or the built-in mobile device microphone to bring in audio.
-In addition, customers monitoring their audio via the Mevo app should also turn on this feature to prevent audio feedback from playing back in their stream and/or recording.
+In addition, customers monitoring their audio via the Mevo mobile app should also turn on this feature to prevent audio feedback from playing back in their stream and/or recording.

 This feature is only available for iOS Devices.